justin-napolitano/another-hugo-blog/content/posts/legal-research-part-5/index.md

 For each case it create the `loc_id` key that will be used to join with another dataset.

-Finally, it writes new case dictionary to file.
+Finally, it writes the new case dictionary to file.